Reusing a Pretrained Language Model on Languages with Limited Corpora for Unsupervised NMT: Results and Analysis

 \subsection{Low-Resource Supervised Translation}

+We sample $10$K, $100$K and $200$K of En-Mk and En-Sq bi-text and train supervised \textsc{nmt} systems.
 We compare \textsc{xlm, re-lm} and \textit{random}, an \textsc{nmt} model trained from scratch.
 We observe (Table \ref{table:parallel}) that \textsc{re-lm} consistently outperforms the baselines when trained on $100$K or less for En-Mk and En-Sq.
 Using $200$K, though, \textsc{re-lm} yields the same results as \textsc{xlm}.
 We hypothesize that this happens because SETIMES is a homogeneous domain.
 Thus, training an \textsc{nmt} model with $200$K is sufficient for competitive results, so both pretraining models provide similar improvements over \textit{random}.